ijsf/bitlog.it/20141224_getting_started_with_the_ga144_and_arrayforth.md

 2.  put the value stored in register A on the stack
 3.  return

-When the last instruction has exectued, we can see that the value 0xF or 15 in decimal on the top of the stack, confirming that our example works correctly!
+When the last instruction has executed, we can see that the value 0xF or 15 in decimal on the top of the stack, confirming that our example works correctly!
 I hope that this post will help filling in the blanks after reading the GreenArrays documentation.

 References
 ==========